 On January 31, 1820, that charter was granted, creating the third savings bank in the Commonwealth.
 The Institution for Savings was born.
 Opening deposits totaling $465.10 were collected on the first day.

-When compared to the 322 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available to Massachusetts residents, Institution for Savings’ 30-month CD currently ranks first.
+When compared to the 383 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available to within the Bank’s market area, Institution for Savings’ 30-month CD APY currently ranks first.

-To search for nationwide CD rates and CD rates in your state, please refer to the CD rates section of DepositAccounts.com.
+To look for the best nationwide CD rates and the best CD rates in your state, please refer to our CD Rates Table page.